-Dorad estimated, based on the information it had as of February 29, 2024 (the date of approval of Dorad's financial statements as of December 31, 2023), that the current events and the security escalation in Israel have an impact on its results but that the impact on its short-term business results will be immaterial.
-Dorad further notes that as this event is not under the control of Dorad, and factors such as the continuation of the war and hostilities or their cessation may affect Dorad's assessments, as of the date of the financial statements, Dorad had no ability to assess the extent of the impact of the war on its business activity and its medium and long-term results.
-Dorad continues to regularly monitor the developments and examine the effects on its operations and the value of its assets.
+Dorad estimated, based on the information it had as of February 27, 2025 (the date of approval of Dorad's financial statements as of December 31, 2024), that the current events and the security escalation in Israel have an impact on its results but that the impact on its short-term business results will be immaterial.
+Dorad further notes that as this event is not under the control of Dorad, and factors such as the fighting being resumed may affect Dorad's assessments, as of the date of the financial statements, Dorad is unable to assess the extent of the impact of the war on its business activities and on its medium and long-term results.
+Dorad continues to regularly monitor the developments and is examining the effects on its operations and the value of its assets.